-Locally advanced breast cancers are large cancers that are often fixed to the skin or the underlying chest wall muscles, and may be associated with large underarm lymph nodes.
-There is however, no associated skin redness (if there is redness we classify them as inflammatory breast cancers).
-These cancers have a better prognosis than do breast cancers with an associated inflammatory process.
+Locally advanced breast cancers are large cancers that are often fixed to the skin or the underlying chest wall muscles and may be associated with large underarm lymph nodes.
+Unlike inflammatory breast cancers, they do not exhibit skin redness.
+These cancers generally have a better prognosis than breast cancers with an associated inflammatory process.

 Diagnosing Locally Advanced Breast Cancer

 The diagnosis of locally advanced breast cancer tumors follows a systematic process.
 First, a mammogram of both breasts is performed to identify any abnormalities.
 Then, a core biopsy of the tumor is conducted to confirm the presence of cancer.
 A metastatic workup is carried out to determine the extent of cancer spread, if any.